TEAM

 Adam Pickford: Project Assistant / Editor

-The youngest member of the Signal team, but by no means the least accomplished.
 An award-winning cinematographer with 15 years editing experience under his belt, Adam’s 2017 short was nominated for Student Widescreen Film of the Year and Best Drama at the Southern Royal Television Awards.
 He was also awarded runner up prize for the 2018 Bill Vinten Guild of Television Cameras University Award for his cinematography skills on The Fence, which has also since gone viral on Youtube, clocking up nearly 2 million views.
 He works across all strands here at Signal.

 Sophie Broadgate